-The SIPRI database on military expenditure has data for countries for the period 1988–2015.
-A longer consistent data set, in some cases going back to 1949, is available on request from SIPRI.
+The SIPRI Military Expenditure Database has data for countries for the period 1949–2015.
 The data is subject to continuous revisions, which can be extensive, for example when new and better sources come to light.

 - Purpose of the data